 » Listen to full audio segment

-Romano also revealed that throughout the album Rachel’s laughter is used for different songs to ‘tie the record together’.
+Romano also revealed that throughout the record Rachel’s laughter is used to ‘tie the record together’.
 Daniel Romano’s album “Mosey” will be available on May 27 and will start his European Tour later this month.
 For more information about Romano, be sure to head over to his official website.
 In other possible related news: Rachel was spotted on-set of a music video this last weekend in Canada.
 Nothing has been confirmed yet, but it seems likely it’s related to her collaboration with Daniel Romano.

 Rachel attended a special screening for the documentary “Sonic Sea” yesterday in New York.
 The documentary is about protecting life in our waters from the destructive effects of oceanic noise pollution and Rachel is the narrator.
 Rachel attended the screening alongside John Hoffman & David Zaslav from Discovery Channel, Anna Carter & Rhea Suh from Natural Resources Defense Council Board and Graydon Carter (Vanity Fair).
 Rachel is wearing a a Vivian Chan dress with Christian Louboutin heels.
 We have added the high quality images in our gallery and we expect additional coverage later-on.

 The documentary will have a world wide premiere on May 19th on Discovery Channel and is currently screening around the world as part of the International Ocean Tour.
 For more information about the documentary and upcoming screenings be sure to head over to the official website.